Aarif123456/image_repository/README.md

 ## TODO

+* Use PHP auth to allow users to register
+* Create function to create user attributes from info
+* Create function to create system attributes
 * Test storing file in databases and store folder structure
 * Test deleting file
 * Test with encryption
-* Use PHP auth to allow users to register
 * Incorporating uploading with users
 * Make sure downloading works for user
 * Allow users to browse their files